outsidedav/swift/app_launch/mobile_applaunch.md

 8. Update your app to include the newly created attributes and feature codes in your iOS app.
 9. The feature is now ready to be used.

-The Feature Details window has an option to export the feature as a JSON file, which can be used in the client application to load the default values.
+The Feature Details window can export the feature as a JSON file, which can be used in the client application to load the default values.

 ## Step 4.
 Creating an audience
 {: #step4}